amunrarara/cosmetics-company-sample/README.md

 # Cosmetics Company Code Test
 ## Overview

-- Search feature
-- Client-side data fetching and caching with useSWR
+- Search by product name, description, and/or tags (rudimentary; exact string match)
-- Server-side mock data storage and serving (rudimentary)
+- Server-side mock data storage and serving
 - Visual styling with CSS / Tailwind

+There are plenty of improvements that can be made, particularly in the visual style of the ProductCards, but this is a start.

 # NextJS Template - by Acea Spades

-This is a starter template for NextJS projects. it includes:
+This is based on my personal starter template for NextJS projects. it includes:

 - NextJS
 - Typescript